Thank you for your help keeping families safe and cool.

 Air Conditioner Distribution

-We begin accepting applications for air conditioners on Wednesday, May 1, 2019.
+We began accepting applications for fans and air conditioners on Friday, May 1, 2020.

 Recipients of air conditioners must provide documentation of medical need and a photo ID.
 Appointments are scheduled for approved clients to pick up an air conditioner.
 There is a limit of one air conditioner per household.
 Families are eligible to receive an air conditioner once every five years.